hi-squeaky-things/driver-sgtl5000/README.md

 > [!IMPORTANT]
 > **Hi Squeaky Things** can happen at any time.
 This driver let the [_Little Weirdo_](https://github.com/hi-squeaky-things/little-weirdo) squeak, squuuueak, squeeeeeaak, squeaaaaaaaaak!

+## Examples

+In the example folder you find two ESP32 examples:

+1. loopback test (listen to input and stream it to the output).
+2. play a wav-file continuously.

+## Credits

+Inspiration is taken from the teensy implementation of the SGTL5000 driver.